Professional Counseling – School Counseling (MEd)

 The school counseling concentration at William Paterson University is a 60-credit (beginning Fall 2017) program leading to a master of education degree in Professional Counseling with a concentration in school counseling.
 Graduates of the program are eligible to obtain school counselor certification in New Jersey.

 - Cumulative grade point average of no less than 2.75 on 4.00 scale or a master's degree from an approved college/university.

 - Satisfactory score on the Graduate Record Examination (GRE), or on the Miller Analogies Test (MAT).

 - Interview with counseling faculty and writing sample.

-- Completion of a minimum of 48 credits of graduate study with a GPA of 3.00 or better.
+- Completion of a minimum of 60 credits (beginning Fall 2017) of graduate study with a GPA of 3.00 or better.

 - Must obtain a grade of B or better in CSP 6010 (Foundations and Techniques in Counseling) and CSP 6210 (Case Studies in Counseling).

 - Three semester hours of practicum and three semester hours of internship.
 Students must consult with an advisor concerning any recent changes in the program or its course offerings.